aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 - Build and Deploy Configs
 - Verify ping traffic between hosts `s2-host1` and `s2-host2`

-At the end of this step, you should be able to ping between hosts within a site but not between sites.
-For this, we need to be build site connectivity to the `WAN IP Network`.
+At this point, you should be able to ping between hosts within a site but not between sites.
+For this, we need to be build connectivity to the `WAN IP Network`.
 This is covered in the next section.

 ## **Connect Sites to WAN IP Network**

-The WAN IP Network can be defined with the`core_interfaces` data model.
+The WAN IP Network is defined by the `core_interfaces` data model.
 Full data model documentation is located [here](https://avd.sh/en/stable/roles/eos_designs/doc/core-interfaces-BETA.html).

-### Steps to be followed for Site 1 and 2

-- Update data models for core_interfaces (Site 1 & 2)
-  - Add `core_interfaces:` to the `SITE1_FABRIC.yml` and `SITE2_FABRIC.yml`
-- Build & Deploy
-- Validate Routing in Spines
-- Test Traffic between hosts across sites
+The data model defines P2P links (/31s) on the spines with a stanza per link.
+See details in the graphic below.
+Each spine has two links to the WAN IP Network configured on ports `Ethernet7` and `Ethernet8`.
+OSPF is added to these links as well.

 ![Core Interfaces](assets/images/avd-core-interfaces.svg)

+### **Add P2P Links to WAN IP Network for Site 1 and 2**

+Add each site's `core_interfaces` dictionary (shown below) to the bottom of the following files `SITE1_FABRIC.yml` and `SITE2_FABRIC.yml`

-### Site #1
+### **Site #1**

-Add the following YAML code block to the bottom of `sites/site_1/group_vars/SITE1_FABRIC.yml`.
+Add the following code block to the bottom of `sites/site_1/group_vars/SITE1_FABRIC.yml`.

 ``` yaml
 ##################################################################